 - 6 Frequently Asked Questions

 Show flamenco La Alboreá

 This show takes place every day in Granada capital at 20:45h in the Pan Street.
 It lasts 60 minutes and costs 16 euros for adults, 14 euros for people over 65 or students under 24 and free for children under 12.
-You can make your reservations through the following link and save 4 euros with Granadaescultura.com.
-In addition, you have the possibility of booking your VIP tickets, which will allow you to have a space reserved tasting first quality Iberian and local wine.
+You can make your reservation below.
+In addition, you have the possibility of booking a combination tickets: 2 hours Guided visit to the Albaicín and Sacromonte + Flamenco Show.

 Zoraya’s Gardens Flamenco show

 The flamenco tablao where it takes place is located in the Albaicín district, in an old carmen that is also a restaurant.
 Passing through Granada and opting for the Jardines de Zoraya will allow you to take with you an unforgettable memory of the city.
 Every week different and renowned local artists come on stage to make you live a moment full of passion and flamenco art.
-The address following the link, and you can buy your ticket online here to select the day and time that best suit your schedule.
+You can early book your tickets online to select the day and time that best suit your schedule.
 There are two passes – 20h and 22:30h – with the possibility of including dinner – 49 euros / 30€ from 8 to 16 years / 10€ under 8 years – or without dinner – 20 euros / under 8 years, free –

 Los Tarantos cave

 There, on the border between the Albaicín and the Sacromonte, specifically in the Camino del Sacromonte nº 9, is the Cueva Los Tarantos (Los Tarantos Cave).
 In this unique space you can also enjoy a wonderful flamenco zambra that you can hire with dinner or just the show.
 They have two sessions available at 21h and 22:30h.